Post Sections ⇅

 You can also get these from the in-game Store for LOTRO Points.

-Periodically in the LOTRO Events Calendar there are boosts to CXP.
+Periodically in the LOTRO Events Schedule there are boosts to CXP.

 If you need to unlock the next tier, these “events” are great for you to take advantage of.